I recently started selling my favorite organic liquid fertilizers, the same ones I use at home.

 Don’t want to do all the work to make this homemade liquid fertilizer?
 Just spread the seaweed on your soil as a nutritious mulch that will break down quickly, releasing its nutrients.

-Or check out the liquid kelp fertilizer I use.
+If you don't have (or want to use) seaweed or grass/weeds as mulch, check out the liquid kelp fertilizer I use.

 If you live near the ocean, you have an awesome fertilizer right at your doorstep.